emb-riscv/specs-markdown/interrupts-use-cases.md

 ### Context switches

-In a multithreaded environment, a context switches is generally a sequence of operations performing the following steps:
+In a multi-threaded environment, a context switches is generally a sequence of operations performing the following steps:

 - interrupt the current thread